 When we first reviewed Betterment, we gave them three and half out of five stars.
 This was mainly because of their high annual fees and limited asset allocation.
-With the decreases in their fees and some improvements in their asset allocation – Betterment is an almost perfect investment service.
+But with the decreases in their fees and some improvements in their asset allocation, Betterment is an almost perfect investment service.
 We now rate them five out of five stars.

 Rating: 5 out of 5 stars